Ever got stuck wondering about the best content form to boost SEO and search visibility between long form and short form Content?

 With this knowledge and a basic keyword research, you can create a compelling post that is richer and more in-depth than the top ranking posts then.

-2. Understand the purpose of the blog post clearly.
+Understand the purpose of the blog post clearly

 Like i mentioned earlier, the purpose of every blog post is to get readers to your blog, create engagement and possibly convert your readers to buyers.

-To be able to do this successfully, you’ll need to have certain things in place like backlinks, a decent number of visitors, high quality content etc.
+To be able achieve the purpose of your post successfully, you’ll need to have certain things in place like backlinks, a decent number of visitors, high quality content etc.

 Now, you can’t do all these things at the same time that’s why you need to have a strategic approach towards creating specific goals for your content.

-If your goal is to create backlinks then you’ll definitely want to target a longer and more detailed posts.
+If your goal is to create backlinks then you’ll definitely have to target a longer and more detailed posts.

 You want to understand the competition behind the keyword you’re targeting and the length of the top ranking content for the keyword.